artumont/SeleniumTests/README.md

    pdm run python tests/[section]/main.py
    ```

-For more detailed information about each testing scenario, visit the corresponding sections on the website.
+For more detailed information about each testing scenario, visit the corresponding script on the folder.

 ## 🤝 Contributing